francoism90/mediadb/README.md

 Please consult the upstream documentation of used packages in `composer.json` for possible other missing (OS) dependencies and/or recommendations.

-### Front-end
+### Front-end/app

-- <https://github.com/francoism90/mediadb-ui> - Front-end for MediaDB written in Vue and Quasar.
+- <https://github.com/francoism90/mediadb-ui> - Optional front-end/app (Cordova) for MediaDB written in Vue and Quasar.

 Note: it is recommend to clone/install MediaDB projects as subfolders, e.g. `/srv/http/mediadb/api` (mediadb-api) and `/srv/http/mediadb/ui` (mediadb-ui).